All Episodes

 But until such things happen, if, when, whatever, there's a reality that has to be dealt with day in and day out.

-I think you'd have a tough time finding anybody who has spent more time, who's talked more about Obama's lack of records, his lack of school transcripts.
+I think you'd have a tough time finding anybody who has spent more time, who's talked more about Obama's lack of records, his lack of school transcripts, the fact that he's not written anything as the president of the law review at Harvard, that's just unbelievable.

 A law review head honcho who doesn't write, who hasn't been published, his medical records, every other normal document.

-Obama clearly a very secretive person, likes to make up stories about his life as we just mentioned again today.
+Obama, clearly a very secretive person, likes to make up stories about his life, as we just mentioned again today.

 He says he went out and pumped gas, his own.

-But he says it in such a way as to make it look like he had a job pumping gas.
+He didn't do it for a living, but he says it in such a way as to make it look like he had a job pumping gas.

 He never did.

-But you gotta understand, too, you know, this the original claim that Obama was not legally qualified to be president was started by Democrat operatives.
+But you got to understand, too, you know, the original claim that Obama was not legally qualified to be president was started by Democrat operatives, which is one of the things that made me suspicious about it.

 Claim got started by a guy named Larry Johnson, who's been a spokesman for the Democrat Party.